SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/nomenclature.md

   could be linked to the available name (valid or invalid) with a TaxonName Relationship "unavailable or invalid".

-## How to enter the author for misspeled name?
+### How to enter the author for misspelled name?

 The name which is not spelled correctly, the original source, where the misspelling was introduced, is still required.
 The role is not require, because the author string is always generated from the correctly spelled protonym.
 Protonym of misspelled name is linked to the correctly spelled name with the Misspelling TaxonNameRelationship.

-## How can I record the history of the taxon which had several historical *Incertae sedis* placements?
+### How can I record the history of the taxon which had several historical *Incertae sedis* placements?

 The *incertae sedis* relationship always correspond to the current placement of the taxon.
 For example, a species assigned to the family, instead of proper genus as a parent.